 ~A practicing musician since he was 7 years old, their was no doubt what career path this person was going to take.
 Frederick "Rick" J. O'Neal IV was born on Cape Cod Massachusetts, but transplanted to north east Connecticut in 2006.
 Rick has performed and recorded professionally since he was 18 year old, toured the country since he was 21, started teaching private lessons at 24 and has since performed on Grammy-nominated songs, performed internationally, all on bass guitar.
 Rick was also a learning specialist for 4 years at Eastern Connecticut State University, tutoring college students in a variety of music related subjects.
 In addition to O'Neal's training in composition, music theory and music history, Rick also has experience in business admin., terrestrial radio, digital audio/MIDI, music technology, recording studios, live music settings and artist management.
 Rick has worked for music industry giants like Roland/Cakewalk and for music-tech startups like Nimbit Inc., all along writing, recording and performing his own (and others) music.
 Rick favorite places to be are on stage, in a recording studio or in a classroom.
 Rick hols a Bachelor of Arts degree in Music Composition/Theory/Electronic Music from Eastern Connecticut State University, and a Masters in Science-Music Industry Leaders from Northeastern University

-Alex Aldridge - Music - guitar, classical guitar, ukulele, piano
+Alex Aldridge, BM - Music - guitar, classical guitar, ukulele, piano